Event Registration and Sober Party Monitor Training Information

 What are Sober Party Monitors?

-The Sober Party Monitor Training was developed and coordinated through the Center for Health Education and Wellness.
+The Sober Party Monitor Training was developed and coordinated through the Center for Health Empowerment and Well-Being.
 As a way to help reduce risk at parties, student leaders requested that this be a requirement for any student organization hosting off campus parties with alcohol.
 Sober Party Monitor Training sessions are a chance for students to talk with other student leaders and learn skills regarding: